jaezeu/aws-kubeadm/README.md

 * `userdata.sh` - This would be ran in both worker and master nodes, as part of the k8s pre requisites.

 * `kubemaster.sh` - Run this only on the master node, once all the infrastruture is up.
 Refer to comments.

-For more information, you may refer to: https://medium.com/@jaezeu/automating-kubeadm-in-aws-ec2-using-terraform-and-user-data-94fd28c49284